composer/composer/doc/articles/handling-private-packages-with-satis.md

 ### Downloads

-When Github or Bitbucket repositories are mirrored on your local satis, the build process will include the location of the downloads these platforms make available.
+When GitHub or BitBucket repositories are mirrored on your local satis, the build process will include the location of the downloads these platforms make available.
 This means that the repository and your setup depend on the availability of these services.